 smoking.
-You must create a plan that you will follow daily, so that you
+You must create a plan that you will follow daily, so that you quit smoking

 Put your plan on paper.
 Write each of these steps in your plan:

-specific date that you will quit.
+Decide on a specific date that you will quit.
 Write down your "quit date."
 Make

 sure your quit date comes after you have completed step "a" above.
 Also, choose

 a quit date that occurs during a relatively low stress time.
 Don't try to quit during a

 stressful time at work or during the break-up of a relationship, for example.
 Quitting on

 a specific date is preferable to slowly reducing the number of cigarettes that you smoke.

 By going "cold turkey" you won't have to keep track of how many cigarettes you

 smoked yesterday and how many you will smoke today.
 You will also remove the temptation to

 cheat and smoke too many.
-By using this report to prepare yourself for your quit date you will
+By using this report to prepare yourself for your quit date you

-restricted to the smoking section, taking a vacation with the money you
+out without being restricted to the smoking section, taking a vacation with the money you

 will save, etc.).
-This step is very important, so spend extra time dreaming up your "smoke-free
+This step is very important, so spend extra time dreaming up your

 "triggers" your desire to smoke.
 You may be surprised to find that you have